 word he used for “Church” was the Greek translation of the Hebrew word for the

 assembly, for the people of God convocation.
+And we, too, the new people of

-are to be a people set apart by their common government, and liturgy, and
+God are to be a people set apart by their common government, and liturgy, and

-.
+customs, and all of that.
 I think the young people coming up in the Church

 today know what the Church is, and will address the confusion of the last years.